-The Downy Woodpecker is the smallest of our woodpeckers.
-About 6-7 inches long and about 2 inches shorter than the look-alike Hairy woodpecker.
+The Downy Woodpecker is the smallest of our North American woodpeckers, measuring about 6-7 inches long, which is approximately 2 inches shorter than the similar-looking Hairy Woodpecker.

-A frequent visitor to backyard feeding stations where it is more tolerant of humans than the Hairy Woodpecker.
+It's a frequent visitor to backyard feeding stations and is generally more tolerant of humans than the Hairy Woodpecker.

-The males have red on the nape, whereas the females do not have any red.
+The males have red on the nape, while the females do not have any red.

-Downy Woodpeckers feed in the wild on insects, especially wood-boring larvae, caterpillars, and ants.
+Downy Woodpeckers feed on insects in the wild, particularly wood-boring larvae, caterpillars, and ants.

-They also eat berries and seeds such as poison ivy, sumac, and acorns.
-It's also common to find them drinking from your hummingbird feeder.
+They also consume berries and seeds such as poison ivy, sumac, and acorns.

-You can attract these birds to your bird feeding station if you provide suet or peanut butter-cornmeal mixtures for them.
+To attract these birds to your bird feeding station, you can provide suet or peanut butter-cornmeal mixtures.

 Pair bonding is completed by March in the north and as early as February in the south.